cacheflowe/kittredge-projection/README.md

 # Kittredge Projection

-This is an original art piece by Cacheflowe.
-More info to come.
+This is an original art piece by Cacheflowe, designed to be projected on the historic Kittredge building in downtown Denver.

 ## License